-He was the Editor-in-Chief on the International Lawyer journal for 14 years; and he is currently Editor-in-Chief of the Law and Business Review of the Americas.
+He was the Editor-in-Chief on the International Lawyer journal for 14 years; and the Editor-in-Chief of the Law and Business Review of the Americas for 21 years.
 He is General Editor of three major international book series; and he sits on the Advisory Boards of five international journals.
 In September 2001, he was honored with an LLD degree from the University of Stockholm in recognition of such accomplishments; and in 2005, he was awarded an earned LLD degree from the University of London for his writings from 1996-2001.
 He also holds a DPhil.
 (Law) degree in international banking from Oxford University, and an SJD in international and European Community law from the University of Michigan Law School.

 He has successfully supervised over 40 PHD (Law)/SJD students over the past three decades.
 He is an elected member of the American Law Institute, of the American College of Commercial Lawyers, and of the International Academy of Commercial and Consumer Law; and he holds the Martindale Hubbell AV (highest professional lawyer) rating.
 He was a corporate/banking partner (director) of a major Texas law firm and has served as a consultant to several other major Texas law firms, two of which at their London offices; and he has served as a member of the ABA and Texas Banking Committees, as a Council member of the ABA’s International Law and Practice Section, and as a member of the UK/ICC Banking Committee.
 He is founder and Director of SMU’s Institute of International Banking and Finance and of the reactivated SMU Law Institute of the Americas; and for ten years was the Director of SMU’s annual Institutes of Banking Law, Commercial Lending and Finance, and of Lender Liability and for four years of the SMU’s Bankruptcy Law Institute.
 He is a member of the Advisory Board to the Tower Center for Political Studies at SMU.